 Juror III ALMOST

-"AI can generate mathematical conjectures"
+"AI can generate some new math problems"

 Presiding Judge